-Navigating the legal side of power-based violence is complicated.
-The two definitions below are helpful for victims to know, because they impact next steps.
+Navigating the legal side of intimate partner violence is complicated.
+Below are two important terms for survivors to understand as they consider their next steps.

-Crime Victims' Rights: Victims have the right to be informed of the status of their criminal case, to be present in the courtroom, to give a Victim Impact Statement, to know when their abuser is released from jail or prison, and more.
-These rights are protected by law in Maryland, Virginia, and D.C.
-JCADA’s attorneys can help victims assert these rights and advocate to prosecutors on behalf of survivors.
+Crime Victims' Rights: Victims of specific criminal offenses have certain legal rights for the duration of their abuser’s criminal case.
+Some of these rights include: to be informed of the status of their abuser’s criminal case, to be present in the courtroom for hearings, to give a Victim Impact Statement, and to know when their abuser is being released from jail or prison.
+JCADA’s attorneys help victims understand their crime victims' rights and assist them in asserting those rights.